tnordquist/ImageOrTransform/README.md

 ## Instructions for Building the App

-1. Clone the repository into a local Android Studio project.
+1. Clone the repository for a local Android Studio project.
 2. The repository is located at [Github](https://github.com/tnordquist/ImageOrTransform)
 3. Go to your IDE and choose check out from version control using Git.
 4. Paste in the url that was copied at the repository.
+5. To build and run your app, select Run > Run in the menu bar (or click Run  in the toolbar).
+Android Studio asks you to select a deployment target.
+Select a device to install and run your app.
+6. When you first create a project, Android Studio creates a default run/debug configuration for the main activity based on the Android App template.
+To run or debug your project, you must always have at least one run/debug configuration defined.
+For this reason, it's recommended that you don’t delete the default configuration.
+7. The recommended way to execute any Gradle build is with the help of the Gradle Wrapper (in short just “Wrapper”).
+The Wrapper is a script that invokes a declared version of Gradle, downloading it beforehand if necessary.
-5. Build the app onto a device running a minimum of API 21.
+8. Be sure to build the app onto a device running a minimum of API 21.

 ## Instructions for Using the App